seth586/guides/FreeNAS/freenas_4_electrum.md

 #### 🚧🚧🚧THIS SECTION IS STILL UNDER CONSTRUCTION, DO NOT USE!🚧🚧🚧

-If you aren't already there, SSH into your freenas box, and switch to your bitcoin_node console as root:
+If you aren't already there, SSH into your freenas box, and switch to your bitcoin console as root:
 ```
-# iocage console bitcoin_node
+# iocage console bitcoin
-root@bitcoin:~ #
+#
 ```

 ### Prerequisites